DimensionDev/Maskbook/README.md

 #### Build and developing

--   `yarn watch` runs a watching mode.
-Output files in `./dist/`.
-Load it as unpacked Chrome or Firefox extension
+-   `yarn firefox` runs extension in a new firefox session.
+-   `yarn start` runs extension in other browsers, manually loading required.
+    [This](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) plugin may help you to reload extension quicker.
+-   `yarn storybook` to start StoryBook.
+Used for UI only developing.
 -   `yarn build` build a production version.
 Output files in `./build/`
--   `yarn test` to run test (we didn't have one yet)
--   `yarn start` to start StoryBook.
-Used for UI only developing.

 #### Non-famous libraries we are using